 No late work is acceptable.
 50 points per day will be deducted for late assignments.
 Arrangements for exceptional cases must be made AT LEAST two days prior to the due date, but only one time per semester.
-Turn in your assignments to D2L system on the due day which is listed on the course calendar.
+You need to turn in all course assignments to D2L.